Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 You’ll need:

-Making the soap is simple and it saves you from buying an expensive version of the same thing.
+Making the soap is simple, saving you from buying an expensive version of the same thing.

 Start by adding the water and pure liquid soap to the spray bottle.
 Shake it all together.
 If the pure soap is too thick, you’ll need to use a utensil to mix it.